Vaneeza-7/fly-fixed-egress-ip-proxy/README.md

 somewhat evenly among the two machines.
 You're setting up the app to _not_ be exposed to the Internet (it'd be an open proxy!).
-You're giving the app a _private_ IP address so it's usable by any other apps within your organization at the `your-proxy-name.flycast` hostname.
+You're giving the app a _private_ IP address so it's usable by any other apps within your organization at the `$PROXY_NAME.flycast` hostname.
 Then you're assigning a static egress IP to both machines in this app.

 Those are the egress IPs you need to share with anyone needing to allowlist